-Let’s talk about what you shouldn’t eat!
+One of the things our patients frequently ask is ‘What food can I not eat with braces?’
+So let’s talk about it!
+What you shouldn’t eat?
 Avoid tough meats, hard foods, and raw vegetables.
-Before long, you’ll be able eat corn on the cob again.
-But until you’re braces are removed, you’ll need to protect your orthodontic appliances when you eat to help us create a good orthodontic result so you can remove your braces on time.
+But until your braces are removed, you’ll need to protect your orthodontic appliances.
+When you make choices about what you eat, you help us create a good orthodontic result so you can remove your braces on time.
 Damaged braces from foods you shouldn’t eat will cause treatment to take longer!

 What Food Should You Avoid?

 - Sticky foods: caramels and gum; they stick on the braces and other orthodontic appliances and can be difficult to remove, loosen brackets, bands, or bend a wire